fleetdm/fleet/handbook/business-operations/README.md

 ### Workiversaries
 We're happy you've ventured a trip around the sun with Fleet.
 Let's celebrate!

-- Each Friday, if there are any upcoming workiversaries in the next seven days, Mike McNeil posts about them in #g-people and tags @mikermcneil to let them know.
+- Each Friday, if there are any upcoming workiversaries in the next seven days, Mike McNeil posts about them in #help-classified and tags `@mikermcneil` to let them know.
 - Founders discuss during their 1:1, reviewing performance and the latest compensation benchmarks for this person's role and geography.
-- If a compensation change is decided, Mike or Zach posts to Slack in `#g-people` with the change to compensation and effective date, if any.
+- If a compensation change is decided, Mike or Zach posts to Slack in `#help-classified` with the change to compensation and effective date, if any.
-- Mike McNeil makes sure that a copy of the compensation change is added to the [¶¶People Operations folder](https://drive.google.com/drive/folders/1NKZ0UTmLbOPOeAA-iaEote3_diqu8Cbw?usp=share_link) for record keeping.
-- Mike McNeil updates the respective payroll platform (Gusto or Pilot) and update the [Equity spreadsheet](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit?usp=sharing) (internal doc).
+- CEO updates the respective payroll platform (Gusto or Pilot) and [equity spreadsheet](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit?usp=sharing) (internal doc).
-- If additional follow-up is required for the compensation change, Mike McNeil works with the business operations team to take care of it.
+- If an additional equity grant is part of this compensation change, the previous equity and new situation is noted in detail in the "Notes" column of the equity plan, and the "Grant started?" column is set back to "todo" to add it to the queue for the next time grants are processed (quarterly).

 ### Equity grants
 Equity grants for new hires are queued up as part of the [hiring process](https://fleetdm.com/handbook/business-operations#hiring), then grants and consents are [batched and processed quarterly](https://github.com/fleetdm/confidential/issues/new/choose).